Ravens fans scramble to snag tickets for playoff game many didn't foresee for up-and-down team

-As a process server for the Baltimore City Sheriff’s Office, Hikeen Crampton wears a bulletproof vest.
+As a process server for the Baltimore City sheriff’s office, Hikeen Crampton wears a bulletproof vest.
 Delivering divorce papers, restraining orders and criminal summonses can be dangerous work.

 But as Crampton stood Sunday in Section 533 at M&T Bank Stadium, he had to cover his eyes as the Baltimore Ravens defense lined up to face a do-or-die fourth down against a rolling Cleveland Browns offense.